Karen Mulder: Personal life

 In 1988, at the age of 18, Mulder married French photographer René Bosne.
-They later divorced in 1993.
+They divorced in 1993.
 Mulder stated that her life changed in 1993 when she was shuttling from airport to airport with almost no time at home.
 She then met real estate developer Jean-Yves Le Fur in the waiting lounge of a Paris airport.
-They soon became engaged.
-The relationship with Le Fur ended in 1997.
+They became engaged but their relationship ended in 1997.

 In 1995, she bought a château in France and set up a programme to provide holidays there for underprivileged children.

 Mulder gave birth to a daughter on 30 October 2006.

 Abuse, legal issues, and mental health

 On 31 October 2001, Mulder was interviewed on the France 2 show Tout le monde en parle (Everyone is Talking About It) hosted by Thierry Ardisson in front of a live studio audience.

-During the shows taping, Mulder claimed that various people had raped her, including police officers, politicians, members of her former agency Elite Model Management, and Prince Albert of Monaco.
+During the show's taping, Mulder claimed that various people had raped her, including police officers, politicians, members of her former agency Elite Model Management, and Albert II, Prince of Monaco.

 The producers of the show did not broadcast the interview, and the recording was erased.
 Her parents blamed her troubles on drugs.

 Days later, Mulder repeated her allegations, this time to a weekly magazine in an interview conducted in her Paris apartment.
 Within hours of the interview, her sister Saskia arrived and took her to Villa Montsouris, a psychiatric hospital specializing in such disorders as depression, anxiety, and delirium, where she stayed for five months.
 The stay reportedly was paid for by Elite models president Gérald Marie, her employer and one of the accused.
-(It came after the BBC caught Marie on hidden camera trying to give a 15-year-old model £300 for sex, and bragging about Elite Model Look competitors he would sleep with that year.)
+It came after the BBC caught Marie on hidden camera trying to give a 15-year-old model £300 for sex, and bragging about Elite Model Look competitors he would sleep with that year.

 On 10 December 2002, after suffering for years from chronic depression, Mulder went into a coma after she overdosed on sleeping pills in an apparent suicide attempt.
 She left no note.
 She was rushed to the American Hospital in Neuilly after neighbors found her passed out on the floor of the Paris apartment on exclusive Avenue Montaigne where she was staying with friends.
 Mulder's parents flew from the Netherlands to be by her side along with former fiancé Jean-Yves Le Fur.
-Le Fur was reportedly one of the people who found Mulder unconscious after arriving at the apartment after Mulder had not answered several of his telephone calls.
+Le Fur was reportedly one of the people who found Mulder unconscious upon his arrival at the apartment after Mulder had not answered several of his telephone calls.
 She awoke from her coma the next day.

 On 1 July 2009, it was reported that Mulder was arrested in Paris for threatening to attack her plastic surgeon.